psyklopp/Learn-to-Hack/README.md

 # Learn to Hack 🥷

 I come across a lot of resources when I am reading papers/blogs/resources for my studies.
-I will try to my best to organize them together here
+I will try to my best to organize them together here.
+It's not only about penetration testing, blue-teaming or red-teaming, I have also included links to resources where you can learn about cryptography and the maths behind it.

 ## 💻 Platforms - Hands-on labs, exercises